About DBSC

 DBSC offers services to residents of Washington State who are deafblind or have a condition that will result in deaf-blindness.

-DBSC services are available at no cost to deafblind residents of Washington State.
-This includes our SSP Program, CF Program, and Advocacy Program.
-There is a fee for agencies requesting services through our Professional Services program.
+DBSC offers free services to deafblind residents of Washington State such as our SSP Program, CF Program, and Advocacy Program.
+Interpreting services are free to our clients but there is a fee for agencies and various companies or other services through our Professional Services program.

 The DeafBlind Service Center (DBSC) is an Equal Opportunity Employer.
 DBSC does not discriminate on the basis of race, religion, color, sex, age, disability, or national origin.
 All employment is decided on the basis of qualifications, merit, and agency need.